intel/AI-Playground/docs/arc42/arc42_doc.md

 ![](AI-PG_ComponentView.svg)

 For the Application with its GUI, an electron App is used.
 This decomposes into the electron main process and the window, displayed to the user.
-All user interaction is being done via this window The window is running technically from within a browser and the GUI is handled using Vue.js.
-As it runs from within a browser, this component has further restrictions, that limit overall, what it can do on its own.
+All user interaction is being done via this window.
+The window is running technically from within a browser and the GUI is handled using Vue.js.
+As it runs from within a browser, this component has further restrictions, that limit overall what it can do on its own.
 Most notable restrictions are: no direct interaction with the filesystem or spawning of subprocesses.
 Such responsibilities are then mostly solved from within the main process.
-The window and main process component of the electron app thus need the inter process communication of electron.
+The window and main process component of the electron app thus need the inter-process communication of electron.

-For Model inference, we use or support popular python libraries such as pytorch or comfyUI.
-These python environments may need to be set up carefully and my need to patched for the intel specific hardware.
-Where this is required, a intel maintained "serviceDirectory" containing the python project, is maintained from within this source code.
+For AI model inference, we use or support popular Python libraries such as PyTorch or ComfyUI.
+These Python environments may need to be set up carefully and may need to patched for specific Intel hardware.
+Where this is required, an Intel maintained "serviceDirectory" containing the Python project is maintained from within this source code.
 Other inference libraries may be fully loaded from external sources such as GitHub and PyPI.

 To transmit the data - both user input prompts from the window as well as model inference responses - inference